tks18/abandoned-read-write-tech/_posts/2019-09-06-motorola-one-zoom-announced-w-four-cameras-snapdragon-675-and-more.md

 ---
+date: 2019-09-06T00:48:00.000Z
+layout: post
-title: Motorola One Zoom announced w/ four cameras, Snapdragon 675, and more
+title: 'Motorola One Zoom announced w/ four cameras, Snapdragon 675, and more'
-date: 2019-09-06 00:48:00 Z
+subtitle: >-
+  Motorola is joining in on the fun by unveiling their latest mid-range Android phone.
+description: >-
+  The Motorola One Zoom packs four rear-facing cameras, including a 10x zoom telephoto shooter, for just $450
+image: motorola-one-zoom-header_hj4zvg
 category:
   - motorola
 tags:
   - Motorola
   - Moto One
-- ''
-layout: post
-subtitle: Motorola is joining in on the fun by unveiling their latest mid-range Android phone.
-description: The Motorola One Zoom packs four rear-facing cameras, including a 10x zoom telephoto shooter, for just $450
-image: motorola-one-zoom-header_hj4zvg
 author: Sudharshan TK
 paginate: true
 ---